 There are so many more cons than pros when it comes to roaches, in our humble opinion.
 The worst part is undoubtedly the diseases and bacteria they spread everywhere they go.
 Bacteria lives for many months inside the roach’s gut, and some of their common diseases (salmonella and E. coli) survive on their extremities for over 2 months.
 Any surfaces that the roach walks on, vomits on, or leaves droppings on is contaminated with bacteria.

-This is on a lesser level, but roaches don’t smell great either.
+This is on a lesser level, but cockroaches don’t smell great either.
 Any food they munch on will have that same odor, which is a major clue that your food was unfortunately touched by a roach.

 Allergies & Asthma

 Speaking of health risks, roaches also trigger allergy and asthma symptoms in people who have them.
 This is because of the hefty amount of allergens on the roach, such as on its limbs, exoskeletons, skin, droppings, and regurgitations.
 You may notice your allergies acting up if a roach family is living in your home; the exoskeletons they shed with each molt cause an uptick in symptoms the longer that the shell sits out.
-These exoskeletons are exactly why roaches seem indestructible, and they just get stronger with each molt.
+These exoskeletons are exactly why the pests seem indestructible, and they just get stronger with each molt.

 Asthma symptoms are also impacted by roaches, especially if they continue living and reproducing inside a house.
 Any flecks of dust and hidden dust bunnies are tainted by the roach’s bacteria.
 All of the allergens on the roach’s body (and its excrements) heavily impact asthma symptoms in a lot of people.
 Since humans generally spend more time indoors these days, we consequently spend more time around roaches if they’re inside — which means it’s easier to have your asthma symptoms triggered.